Lucius Aemilius Paullus Macedonicus

 Lucius Aemilius Paullus Macedonicus (c.
-229 – 160 BC) was a two-time consul of the Roman Republic and a general who conquered Macedon, putting an end to the Antigonid dynasty in the Third Macedonian War.
+229 – 160 BC) was a consul of the Roman Republic, as well as a general, who conquered the kingdom of Macedonia during the Third Macedonian War.

 Family

 Paullus' father was Lucius Aemilius Paullus, the consul defeated and killed in the Battle of Cannae.
 He was, in his time, the head of his branch of the Aemilii Paulii, an old and aristocratic patrician family.
 Their influence was immense, particularly due to their fortune and alliance with the Cornelii Scipiones.
-He was father to Scipio Aemilianus.
+He was father to Scipio Aemilianus and another son known as Fabius, who were tutored by Paullus' friend Polybius.

 Early career

 After the fulfillment of Paullus' military service, and being elected military tribune, he was elected curule aedile in 193.
 The next step of his cursus honorum was his election as praetor in 191.
 During his term of office, he went to the Hispania provinces, where he campaigned against the Lusitanians between 191 and 189.
 However, he failed to be elected consul for several years.
 Paullus was elected consul for the first time in 182, with Gnaeus Baebius Tamphilus as junior partner.
 His next military command, with proconsular imperium, was in 181, against the Ingauni of Liguria.